Welcome to Reactor

 - Built-in continuous export of device data to InfluxDB (for archiving and visualization);

-- Lightweight and easy to install, runs on Raspberry Pi 3B+/4, Synology and QNAP NAS systems (x86_64/amd64 architecture), most Linux distributions, and Windows.
+- Lightweight hardware requirements and easy to install — runs on Raspberry Pi 3B+/4, Synology and QNAP NAS systems (with x86_64/amd64 CPU architecture), popular Linux and FreeBSD distributions, MacOS, and Windows.
+Most users already have a compatible system in their network.

 The purpose of Reactor is not to supplant the native rule engines of each platform, but rather offer increased flexibility in the choice of devices by allowing you to have a device operate on the platform that best supports it.
 Almost every home automation controller/hub today has an impressive list of supported devices, though none of them is complete, and none of them perfectly supports every function, and if there is ever a time when both of conditions are met at the same time, it's almost guaranteed to be a fleeting moment, as the availability of devices is constantly changing.
 Even firmware updates on some platforms can make doorstops out of previously-working devices, at least temporarily.